Come hell or high water: In search of the Torrent Duck

-I don’t know how our guide Jose does it, but from his seat in the front of the minibus—as it’s moving at 60 km an hour up the mountain—he hollers, “Torrent Duck!” after which our driver, Manolo, stops immediately.
+From his seat in the front of the minibus—as it’s moving at 60 km an hour up the mountain—our guide, Jose hollers, “Torrent Duck!” after which our driver, Manolo, stops immediately.

 How did he see that?